Hua-Zhou/Hua-Zhou.github.io/teaching/st758-2013fall/syllabus.md

 PDF is available through NCSU library [link](http://catalog.lib.ncsu.edu/record/NCSU2410898)
 * R Manual: [http://cran.r-project.org/doc/manuals/R-intro.html](http://cran.r-project.org/doc/manuals/R-intro.html)

-### Attendence
+### Attendance

-I will not take attendance, but I expect students to attend class
+I will not take attendance, but I expect students to attend class.

 ### Homework

-Approximately 6-8 homeworks will be assigned involving both analysis and computation.
-One of those homework’s will be a project and carry twice the weight of other homework assignments.
+Approximately 6 homework assignments will be assigned involving both analysis and computation.
+One of those homeworks will be a project and carry twice the weight of other homework assignments.

 ### Exam

-There will be a final exam which involves computation and will be weighted as another homework.
+There will be a final exam which involves computation and will carry twice the weight of a homework assignment.

 ### Final Grade